pookage/laundromat/README.md

 1. Open your terminal
 2. Copy the code by running `git clone https://github.com/pookage/laundromat-site.git`
-3. navigate into the folder with `cd laundromat-site`
+3. Navigate into the folder with `cd laundromat-site`
 4. Open the folder in Finder with `open .` (including the full-stop)

 ## 2. Making Changes